 4. Train your brain

 Train your brain with neurofeedback technology like NeurOptimal®.
 It is a great choice to help with creating flow because of its unique approach to brain optimization.
 Unlike other technologies, it doesn’t “force” your brain to behave in certain ways , but rather gives feedback and allows your brain to adapt and grow the way it wants to.
 Because of this unique design, NeurOptimal® allows for greater optimization of the creative and self-expressive aspects of flow.
+What to know about neurofeedback training and how it works.

 When you combine all four steps together, you prepare your mind to experience flow.